ChiZhangRIT/video2txt/sent2vec/README.md

-## Sentence-to-sentence Model
+## Sentence-to-vector Model

 This work is based on easy_seq2seq.
-Original code can be found here: https://github.com/suriyadeepan/easy_seq2seq
+Original code can be found [here](https://github.com/suriyadeepan/easy_seq2seq).

 ### Data preparation